Build Open Source Web MessengerEstimated reading time: 2 minutes

 There are multiple ways of “downloading” code from GitHub.

 Clone the Repository (Recommended)

-If you have git installed, this is a recommended approach as you can quickly sync and stay up to date with the latest version.
-This is also a preferred way of downloading the code if you decide to contribute to the project.
+If you have Git installed, this is the recommended approach as it allows you to quickly sync and stay up to date with the latest version.
+It’s also the preferred method if you plan to contribute to the project.

 To download, open a terminal and issue following commands:

 Alternatively, you can download the complete source code of the Web Messenger app as a zip file.
 This method is simpler but requires downloading the full source code whenever updates are made to the repository.